Bicompleteness Theorems for Team Logics with the Dual Negation: Concluding Remarks

-The standard positive expressive completeness theorems with respect to team-semantic closure properties (such as \ref{theorem:BSML_expressive_completeness}, \ref{theorem:PL_expressive_completeness}, \ref{theorem:PLNE_expressive_completeness}, and \ref{theorem:dep_expressive_completeness}) play an important role in the study of team logics, allowing for concise and tractable characterizations of these logics, and providing useful resources for axiomatization completeness proofs (see, e.g., \cite{yangvaananen2016,yang2017}) and the proofs of other properties such as uniform interpolation \cite{dagostino}.
-Are there any similar technical applications for bicompleteness theorems?
-It seems more likely to me that theorems of this type would find conceptual application---we have observed for instance, that we may think of them as providing a measure of the degree of failure of determination of negative meanings by positive ones, and that which incompatibility notions a given logic conforms to can provide insight into which types of information are clashing in a contradiction $\phi\land \lnot \phi$ of the logic.
-To that end, it may prove interesting and fruitful to establish \texttt{bicompleteness} results for more logics in the philosophical logic and formal semantics literature featuring bilateral negations, including logics which do not employ team semantics.
+The standard positive expressive completeness theorems with respect to team-semantic closure properties (such as \ref{neg:theorem:BSML_expressive_completeness}, \ref{neg:theorem:PL_expressive_completeness}, \ref{neg:theorem:PLNE_expressive_completeness}, and \ref{neg:theorem:dep_expressive_completeness}) play an important role in the study of team logics, allowing for concise and tractable characterizations of these logics, and providing useful resources for axiomatization completeness proofs (see, e.g., \cite{yangvaananen2016,yang2017}) and the proofs of other properties such as uniform interpolation \cite{dagostino}.
+It would be interesting to investigate whether any similar technical application could be found for bicompleteness/Burgess theorems.
+At any rate, theorems of this type have some conceptual application---we have observed for instance, that we may think of them as providing a measure of the degree of failure of determination of negative meanings by positive ones, and that which incompatibility notions a given logic conforms to can provide insight into which types of information are clashing in a contradiction $\phi\land \lnot \phi$ of the logic.
+To that end, it may prove interesting and fruitful to establish bicompleteness results for more logics in the philosophical logic and formal semantics literature featuring bilateral negations, including logics which do not employ team semantics.